-Google stated in June 2017 that over the last two years, searches for local places without the qualifier “near me” grew 150 percent, faster than comparable searches that do not include “near me.”
-In September 2015, Google reported that “near me” or “nearby” searches on Google had grown 2X in the previous year but just two years later, the behavior continued to change.
+Google stated in June 2017 that searches for local places without the qualifier “near me” had grown 150 percent over the last two years, faster than comparable searches that did not include “near me.”
+In September 2015, Google reported that “near me” or “nearby” searches on Google had grown 2X in the previous year, but just two years later, the behavior continued to change.

 The company was now seeing a shift toward dropping location qualifiers (like zip codes, neighborhoods, and “near me” phrasing) in local searches, because people know that the results will automatically be relevant to their location.
 That year, search volume for local places without the qualifier “near me” had actually outgrown comparable searches that do include ”near me.”

 All of this research continues to reinforce the importance of local search engine optimization (SEO).
-Local SEO is helpful to all kinds of businesses and organizations, but the practice can be a bit more complicated for a nonprofit organization.
+Local SEO is beneficial to all kinds of businesses and organizations, but the practice can be a bit more complex for nonprofit organizations.

-First off, it is important to understand the primary factors that can impact a nonprofit organization’s local search engine rankings.
-They are the four primary areas of relevance, distance, trust, and prominence, which are broken down as follows:
+First, it is essential to understand the primary factors that can impact a nonprofit organization’s local search engine rankings.
+They are the four primary areas of relevance: distance, trust, and prominence, which are broken down as follows:

 Relevance: Does the website match the search term being searched for?
 When Google determines a business is an educational charity, the website has a higher likelihood to rank for the term “education charity” in comparison to another business Google determines is a health nonprofit.

 Distance: What is the proximity of a business to the searcher?
-Distance can become a top, if not the top ranking factor for many local SEO searches.
-A search engine result page (SERP) for “health nonprofit” in Houston, Texas will be completely different from the result in another part of the country.
+Distance can become a top, if not the top, ranking factor for many local SEO searches.
+A search engine result page (SERP) for “health nonprofit” in Houston, Texas, will differ significantly from the results in another part of the country.
 The SERP in the Houston ZIP code of 77001 will be different than the Houston ZIP code of 77598.

-Trust: Your trustworthiness is based on your reputation, which could be determined by a number of factors.
-Such factors may include your review quantity and ratings, or the number of high-authority websites that link to your website.
-Quantity and quality of reviews, quality and quantity of linking domains, domain age, and quality of website content are some examples of what could impact trustworthiness.
+Trust: Your trustworthiness is based on your reputation, which can be determined by several factors.
+Such factors may include the quantity of reviews and ratings, or the number of high-authority websites that link to your website.
+The quantity and quality of reviews, the quality and quantity of linking domains, domain age, and the quality of website content are some examples of factors that could impact trustworthiness.

 Prominence: How often does your business appear across the internet?
 Whether it is a mention of your nonprofit online (by a local news outlet, for example) or a business listing on a directory site, multiple citations will be extremely valuable.